Overview

 f2j Example

-• dsymm.f, a matrix-matrix multiplication subroutine.
+• dsymm.f, a symmetric matrix-matrix multiplication subroutine.

 • The translated Java source produced by f2java Dsymm.java Dsymm.java was filtered through Percolator using the default formatting options.